SchulzLab/SNEEP/docs/gettingStarted.rst

 Bioconda package
 -----------------
-**Note** Our conda package is currently under maintance.
-Please install our software via the manual installation (see below).

 We provide a bioconda package to install the main functionality of our approach.
 Therefore an installation of  Bioconda `here <https://bioconda.github.io/>`_ is required.